benbalter/benbalter.github.com/_posts/2013-06-26-how-to-convert-shapefiles-to-geojson-for-use-on-github.md

 ---
 title: How to convert Shapefiles to GeoJSON maps for use on GitHub (and why you should)
-description: "An automated process for converting ESRI Shapefiles to .geoJSON map files so that they can be more easily used with GitHub.com"
+description: An automated process for converting ESRI Shapefiles to .geoJSON map files so that they can be more easily used with GitHub.com
 author: Ben Balter
 layout: post
 comments: true